-- 4.5 Prior to September 2014, there were three levels to the SEN Register (School Action; School Action Plus and Statements).
-The new code of practice in September 2014 adjusted this so there are now just two levels to the SEN register following the criteria described in Appendix 1 (The definition of Special Educational Needs): "SEN Support" and "Education, Health & Care Plan." - 4.6 The 2014 Code of Practice outlines a graduated response to pupil's needs, recognising that there is a continuum of needs matched by a continuum of support.
+4.5 Prior to September 2014, there were three levels to the SEN Register (School Action; School Action Plus and Statements).
+The current code of practice in September 2014 adjusted this so that these no longer applied, and a new system called special educational (SEN) needs support was introduced.
+This was designed to ensure that support focused on individual need following the criteria described in Appendix 1 (The definition of Special Educational Needs): "SEN Support" and "Education, Health & Care Plan."

+4.6 The 2014 Code of Practice outlines a graduated response to pupil's needs, recognising that there is a continuum of needs matched by a continuum of support.
 This response is seen as action that is additional to or different from the provision made as part of the school's usual differentiated curriculum and strategies.
 This graduated approach is outlined as follows: